lerouxh/moodle-local_invoice/README.md

 Support
 -------
-- For documentation, updates, and support, please contact support@elso.co.za or visit the project repository.
+- For documentation, updates, and support, please contact support@elso.co.za or visit the project repository - https://github.com/lerouxh/moodle-local_invoice.git
-- eLearn Solutions offers paid support and customisation for this plugin and other Moodle services. https://elearnsolutions.co.za
+- eLearn Solutions offers paid support and customisation for this plugin and other Moodle services - https://elearnsolutions.co.za

 License
 -------